1957 Mille Miglia: Fatal crashes

-Three days after the race, the Italian government decreed the end of the Mille Miglia and banned all motor racing on the public roads of Italy.
+Three days after the race, the Italian government decreed the end of the Mille Miglia and banned all motor racing on the public roads of Italy which also affected the Targa Florio.
 Taruffi thus became the last winner of this famous event.

 Classification

 Official results

 Of the 310 starters, 172 were classified as finishers.
 Therefore, only a selection of notable racers has been listed below.

 Class Winners are in Bold text.